 Moreover, screens give young children instant gratification.
 Children get to watch a show, video or hear a song the second they want it.
 It’s immediately available.

-Screen Alternatives to Support Improved Attention, Behavior, (and Creativity)
+Screen Alternatives to Support Improved Attention and Behavior

 Good behavior and improved attention and focus in kids results from a variety of movement and independent play activities throughout the day.

-Outdoor activities, gross motor play, and indoor physical activities provide children with sensory input that helps with behavior and attention.
+In addition, outdoor activities, gross motor play, motor coordination activities, and indoor physical activities provide children with sensory input that helps with behavior and attention.

 Using alerting sensory strategies during daily routines improves attention and focus in kids.
 (As well as the brain breaks and other sensory activities listed in the previous two sections.)